 - Two prior convictions: Up to one year in jail and up to $1,000 in fines;

 - Three or more prior convictions, or felony DUI: Up to sixteen months in prison and $1,000 in fines;

 - DUI resulting in death to another: Possible life imprisonment and a “strike” pursuant to the “Three Strikes Law” in California.

-The above-enumerated penalties do not include other penalties or collateral consequences of a DUI conviction in California.
+The penalties listed above do not include other penalties or collateral consequences of a DUI conviction in California.
 For example, you can expect to be placed on probation for a period of time and have your driving privileges suspended or revoked.

-Despite the scientific-sounding evidence available to the prosecution in a DUI case (blood or breath tests, standardized field sobriety tests, etc.), an experienced Inland Empire DUI defense attorney can help you attack the prosecution’s evidence.
-For example, you may be successful in your DUI case if it is shown that:
+Despite the scientific-sounding evidence available to the prosecution in a DUI case (blood or breath tests, standardized field sobriety tests, etc.), an experienced Rancho Cucamonga DUI attorney can help you attack the prosecution’s evidence.
+For example, you may be successful in your DUI defense if it is shown that:

 - The officer did not have reasonable suspicion to pull you over;

 - The officer did not have probable cause to arrest you for DUI;

 - The breath testing machine was malfunctioning or produced an unreliable reading;